2012ZGZYY/Dual_error_DG/README.txt

 //Written by zeng @Beihang University.
-If you have any questions, contact me: 154462188@qq.com
+If you have any question, contact me: 154462188@qq.com
 //Brief Introduction:
 This is the code being a part of my master thesis.
 I make use of the open-source finite element code deal.II and Praveen C's DG solver dflo to